Regain Control of Your Daily Schedule

 When I started coaching my son’s U8 soccer team, I drew some hard scheduling lines at the office.
 Tuesday and Thursday afternoons from four to six were reserved for soccer practice.
 The kids and parents would be depending on me to be there on time.
 No patients were to be scheduled after 3:00 p.m. on those days.
 Guess what?
 It happened exactly that way.
 If you plan it, it will happen.
 Once or twice each season, some emergency would pop up and prevent me from being at practice.
 I accounted for that possibility and had a backup parent who agreed to cover for me when needed, and it all worked out.

 I hosted a visiting doctor who came to our town for a conference.
 At one point during the day, I told him I had to get to soccer practice.
 He was astonished.
 How could I possibly work coaching soccer into my schedule?
-I had the same specialty as he, and he couldn’t do something like that.
+I had the same specialty as he, and he thought he couldn’t do something like that.
 I told him a little secret: “I’m the boss.
 I tell the staff when I will work, not the other way around.”
-He worked in an academic position and couldn’t control his schedule.
+He worked in an academic position and felt like he couldn’t control his schedule.
 Within a year, he left academics and joined a private practice where he could be in charge of his schedule.
+He likely could have worked out something in his academic job, but I don’t think he tried.

 If you don’t make time for your family, no one will.
 Do you want to see the kids off to school in the morning?
 Schedule it.
 Do you want date night every Tuesday night?
 Schedule it.
 Do you want to be home for dinner every night?
 Make sure your staff knows your scheduling priorities.
 If you want to make it to the kids’ after-school events, put it into your schedule.
 Take control of your time and put the things in your schedule that matter most to you.

-Using this method, I have been able to be a soccer coach, perform the lead in a musical, be in two plays, perform in several variety shows, do magic shows for the school district, be on the church worship team, and many other fun activities.
+Using this method, I have been able to be a soccer coach, perform the lead in a musical, perform in several plays and musicals, perform in several variety shows, do magic shows for the school district, be on the church worship team, and many other fun activities.
 I seldom missed my kids’ school or sporting events.
+When the kids’ sports schedules came out, their entire season immediately went onto my work schedule.
 It is possible to take charge of your schedule and control time on your terms.

 It is very easy for young doctors to fall into this trap: “I’ll work really hard for a few years when my kids are young, and scale back when they are old enough to know I’m around.”
 Those few years become a few more years and before you know it, valuable family time has slipped away and can never be recovered.